dc-fukuoka/gpumm/README.md

 ===
 cuda, intel compiler and MKL are needed.
 for openacc, PGI compiler is needed.
-It seems that column major indexing is better for cuda even in C/C++.
+It seems that column major indexing is better for cublas/cuda even in C/C++.

 The following is a result, GPU used in the test is nvidia K80.
 CPU is Intel(R) Xeon(R) CPU E5-2650 v3 @ 2.30GHz, 20 cores.